 By all accounts, Diane McIver was a self-made woman.
 She’d started her career by answering phones for others, but she managed to make millions from real estate after hard work and a little luck.
 With her accumulation of valuable properties, pieces of jewelry, and other assets over time, it came as no surprise that even her husband, Claud “Tex” McIver, was a well-to-do labor lawyer.
 Together, the married couple also engaged in political and community affairs, making them seem quite an idyllic pair.

 However, all that took a turn on the evening of September 25, 2016, while they were returning home in Atlanta from a long weekend getaway at their ranch in Putnam County.
 Diane’s best friend of about 4 decades, Dani Jo Carter, was driving their Ford Expedition near Piedmont Park when she heard a gunshot go off.
 The 64-year-old Diane had been shot once right in the back, and Tex had his gun in hand.
 He immediately began claiming that he was asleep and had fired the weapon inadvertently from behind, so Dani rushed them to the Emory University Hospital without dialing 911.
 Unfortunately, Diane died from her injuries the morning after.

-Although there is no “proper” way of grieving, the fact that Tex seemed fixated on his late wife’s estate rather than the loss of her life pointed towards possible guile on his part.
+Although there is no “proper” way of grieving, the fact that Tex subsequently seemed fixated on his late wife’s estate rather than the loss of her life pointed towards possible guile on his part to the officials.
 After all, no matter how many times he professed that he shot the love of his life accidentally, Tex’s decision to talk about her finances and hold an auction for most of her belongings soon after her passing raised a massive red flag.
-Moreover, even their friends and co-workers stated that Tex did not appear to be sorry or in shock.
+Moreover, even their friends and co-workers stated that Tex did not appear to be sorry, in shock, or mourning.

 As if all that wasn’t enough, as per a few testimonies, the McIvers initially disagreed upon who would inherit their fortune following their deaths and often fought about money themselves.
-Tex wanted his family, particularly his son from a previous marriage, to be the beneficiaries, but Diane wished for most of their wealth to go to her then 10-year-old godson, Austin Schwall.
+Tex wanted his family, particularly his son from a previous marriage, to be the beneficiaries, but Diane wished for most of their wealth to go to her then-10-year-old godson, Austin Schwall.
 Ultimately, it is said that Diane won these seemingly minute battles, telling her friends that almost everything she owned would go to her godson.
 Yet, her updated will was either never finalized or found, leading to the suspicions on Tex mounting.

 An arrest warrant for Tex McIver was issued in December 2016, following which he turned himself in and spent his 74th birthday in front of a Fulton County judge getting arraigned for manslaughter.
 But as he was a notable board member of a few organizations and a partner at Fisher & Phillips, he had no issues posting his $200,000 bond about two days later.
 According to his bail conditions, Tex had to wear an ankle monitor at all times, hand over his passport, and not own any weapons.
 Thus, when a search of his Buckhead condominium yielded a hidden Glock pistol, his bond was revoked on April 26, 2017.